fkr4eng/stafo/data/V0/formalized_statements_v0.md

     - full source code: 'Auf einen Einheitssprung reagieren lineare zeitinvariante Systeme mit der \emph{Übergangsfunktion} $h$.'
     - formalized setting:
         - 'system1' is an instance of 'lineare zeitinvariante Übertragungsglieder'
-        - 'in1' is an instance of 'Einheitssprung'
         - 'out1' is an instance of 'Einheitssprungantwort'
-        - 'system1' 'has input signal' 'in1'
+        - 'system1' 'has input signal' 'Einheitssprung'
         - 'system1' 'has output signal' 'out1'
     - formalized assertion:
         - 'out1' is associated to 'Übergangsfunktion'